Hope Point Church

 EngageLook into the Word of God in light of Sunday’s preached sermon.

-1. Read the passage from Ruth 3 as a group and discuss your initial observations.
+1. Read the passage from Acts 9:1-18 as a group and discuss your initial observations.

 Reflect: Look deeper at the preached and written Word.